Despised Icon

 Despised Icon is a Canadian deathcore band from Montreal, Quebec.
 Formed in 2002, the band is noted for the talent of its drummer, Alex Pelletier, who makes frequent use of the blasting technique, as well as for its dual lead vocalists; Alex Erian and Steve Marois.
-Erian makes use of a mid-range growl technique while Marois performs high-pitched fry shrieks, deeper growled vocals and pig squeals.

 In April 2010, the band disbanded, but officially re-formed six years later in April 2016 after playing reunion shows in 2014 and 2015.
 Collectively the group has released six full-length albums while succumbing to very few lineup changes throughout their run.

 History

 Consumed by Your Poison (2002–2004)

 Despised Icon was founded in January 2002 in Montreal, Quebec, Canada.
 Shortly after their formation, the group signed with Galy Records, and released their debut album, Consumed by Your Poison in October of that year.
 The following year, Despised Icon had undergone several changes in their lineup.
 In early 2004, the group returned with a new formation, consisting of two vocalists Steve Marois and Alex Erian, guitarists Yannick St-Amand and Eric Jarrin, bassist Sebastien Piche, and drummer Alex Pelletier, and recorded a self-financed EP entitled Syndicated Murderers, followed by a split EP with Bodies in the Gears of the Apparatus, issued through Relapse Records.